kirchhausenlab/Cryosamba/README.md

 _Note: The script to create the environment has not been updated.
 Libraries must be installed one by one._

 1. Open a terminal and SSH into one of the DGX machines.
-2. Run `bash conda create --name your-env-name python=3.11 -y` to create the environment (replace `your-env-name` with a desired name).
+2. Run `conda create --name your-env-name python=3.11 -y` to create the environment (replace `your-env-name` with a desired name).
 3. Activate the environment with `conda activate your-env-name`.
 4. Install PyTorch (for CUDA 11.8):
    ```bash